NewGPT Image 2, Seedance 2.0, and Seedance 2.0 Fast are live on EzUGC!

 What I cared about

-I did not score these on how futuristic the homepage looked.
-I cared about four things: whether a free export was actually usable, whether 1080p was available, how fast the product started nudging me toward an upgrade, and whether the tool had a clear job instead of pretending to be everything.
+What I cared about was how futuristic the homepage looked.
+I did not score these on how good the tool looked.
+I scored them on how much I liked the tool.
+I wanted to know if it was actually usable.
+I cared more about how fast the product started nudging me toward an upgrade and whether the tool had a clear job instead of pretending to be everything.

 The three editors I would open first